CNN TV

 NO. The courts and government sticks their noses in everything else.
 Why not this.

-Susan from Georgia November 20th, 2008 3:20 pm ET
+November 20, 2008 at 3:20 pm |

 If the state laws interfere with the basic civil rights that the rest of the country enjoys, they should.
 Discrimination is not just a black issue, or a womans issue.